TheSilentDefender/caen_cli/README.md

 ## Notes

 - Press `Q` to stop acquisition.
-- Press `T` to send a software trigger (when enabled by device config).
+- Press `T` to send a software trigger when enabled.